appirio-tech/lc1-challenge-app/docs/edit_api_usage_30046908.md

 2. The text key in Requirement change from 'body' to 'requirementText' according to the remote api.(in client/edit-challenge/templates/requirement.html)
 3. The prize change from an individual model to a key in the challenge model. (in client/edit-challenge/js/controllers/create-challenge-controller.js and client/edit-challenge/js/services/challenge-service.js)
 4. File storage key change from 'storageType' to 'storageLocation'. (in server/routes/localUploadMiddleware.js)
+5. Store the account and accountId fields to challenge entity. (in client/edit-challenge/js/controllers/create-challenge-controller.js)

 ###Interaction issues
 > Some interaction in the page need a proper handler.